Art3mS1d/EasySwift/README.md

 # EasySwift

-Collection of some Swift tweaks.
+Collection of Swift tweaks for iOS.

 ## Mutation Operator